Dennis Reimer

-Early life and education
+Early life, family, and education

-Reimer was born in Enid, Oklahoma on 12 July 1939, and grew up in Medford, Oklahoma.
-He graduated from the United States Military Academy at West Point and was commissioned into the United States Army as a second lieutenant in June 1962.
+Dennis Joe Reimer was born in Enid, Oklahoma on 12 July 1939, and grew up in Medford, Oklahoma.
+He began studying at the United States Military Academy at West Point, New York, in 1958, and was commissioned into the United States Army as a second lieutenant of Field Artillery upon graduation in 1962.
+He also obtained a Master of Public Administration degree from Shippensburg State College in 1967.
+Reimer married Mary Jo (Powers), a teacher from Fargo, North Dakota, in 1962.
+They have two children.

-Career
+Reimer's military education included the Field Artillery Officer Basic and Advanced Courses at the Army Artillery and Missile School and the Army Air Defense Artillery School, in 1962 and 1966, respectively; Ranger School and Airborne School in 1962; the Army Command and General Staff College in 1971; and the Army War College in 1979.

+Army career

-After being commissioned, Reimer attended the Field Artillery Officer Orientation Course at Fort Sill.
-He served as assistant executive officer and executive officer, 20th Artillery, 5th Infantry Division (Mechanized) from 1963 to 1964.
-He was promoted to temporary first lieutenant in December 1963, followed by an assignment as assistant battalion adviser, Advisory Team 60, Military Assistance Command, Vietnam from 1964 to 1965.
+After being commissioned, Reimer attended the Field Artillery Officer Orientation Course, Ranger School, and Airborne School.
+He served as assistant executive officer and executive officer, 6th Battalion, 20th Artillery, 5th Infantry Division (Mechanized) from 1963 to 1964.
+He was promoted to temporary first lieutenant in 1963, followed by an assignment as assistant battalion adviser, Advisory Team 60, Military Assistance Command, Vietnam from 1964 to 1965.
+While serving as an advisor to the Army of the Republic of Vietnam, Reimer was awarded two Bronze Star Medals, including one with valor, and a Purple Heart.

-Reimer was promoted to permanent first lieutenant in June 1965 and temporary captain in November 1965.
-He then returned to the United States to attend the Artillery Officer Advanced Course at Fort Sill and Fort Bliss from 1965 to 1966.
-Reimer next commanded Company C, 11th Battalion, 3rd Brigade, United States Army Training Center, Fort Benning, Georgia from 1966 to 1967.
-His next assignment was aide-de-camp to the commandant, Armed Forces Staff College, Norfolk, Virginia, 1967–1968.
+Reimer was promoted to permanent first lieutenant and temporary captain in 1965.
+He then returned to the United States to attend the Artillery Officer Advanced Course from 1965 to 1966.
+Reimer next commanded a basic training company, which was Company C, 11th Battalion, 3rd Brigade, United States Army Training Center, at Fort Benning, Georgia, from 1966 to 1967.
+His next assignment was as the aide-de-camp to the commandant, Armed Forces Staff College, Norfolk, Virginia, 1967 to 1968.

-Reimer was promoted to temporary major in September 1968 and permanent captain in June 1969.
-He served as executive officer and S–3, 2nd Battalion, 4th Artillery, 9th Infantry Division, United States Army Vietnam from 1968 to 1970 and as an instructor at the United States Army Field Artillery School at Fort Sill in 1970.
-Reimer attended the Command and General Staff College from 1970 to 1971, followed by an assignment as personnel management officer, Assignment Section, Field Artillery Branch, Office of Personnel Operations in Washington, D.C.
+Reimer was promoted to temporary major in 1968, and to permanent captain in 1969.
+After his promotion to major, he served as executive officer and S–3 officer, 2nd Battalion, 4th Artillery, 9th Infantry Division, United States Army Vietnam from 1968 to 1970.
+During that deployment, Reimer was awarded the Distinguished Flying Cross and four Bronze Stars.
+In 1970 he briefly served as an instructor at the Army Field Artillery School at Fort Sill before attending the Army Command and General Staff College until 1971.
+That was followed by an assignment as personnel management officer, Assignment Section, Field Artillery Branch, Office of Personnel Operations in Washington, D.C., from 1971 to 1972.